ang9009/polaroids/README.md

 Refer to the docker compose file for port information.

+## Folder structure

+There are three main directories: the `bot` directory, the `db-api` directory, and the `shared` directory.

+- `bot` contains everything relevant to the polaroids Discord bot.
+- `db-api` contains everything relevant to the API that interacts with the Postgres database.
+- `shared` contains error codes and response interfaces that are shared between the database API and the Discord bot.

-## Adding events
+### Adding events

-To add a new event, go to the `bot` folder and create a new file.
+To add a new bot event, go to `bot/src/events` and create a new file.
 Each event must implement the `EventData` interface, and must be exported using a default export.
 Otherwise, the `registerEvents` function will not be able to find/register the event.